node-fetch/node-fetch/LIMITS.md

 - There is currently no built-in caching, as server-side caching varies by use-cases.

-- Current implementation lacks server-side cookie store, you will need to extract POST `set-cookie` headers manually.
+- Current implementation lacks server-side cookie store, you will need to extract `Set-Cookie` headers manually.

+- If you are using `res.clone()` and writing an isomorphic app, note that stream on Node.js have a smaller internal buffer size (16Kb, aka `highWaterMark`) from client-side browsers (>1Mb, not consistent across browsers).

+- ES6 features such as `headers.entries()` are missing at the moment, but you can use `headers.raw()` to retrieve the raw headers object.